MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 # Azure Quantum Credits

 > [!Tip]
 > **Free trial.** If you don’t have an Azure subscription, you can [create a free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
-Students can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/)).
+Students can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/).
 With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
 You will get $200 (USD) Azure credit to use in other Azure services.

 Azure Quantum Credits can be used to run programs on quantum hardware.

-First-time users automatically get **free $500 (USD) Azure Quantum Credits** for use with each participating quantum hardware provider.
-When you [create a new Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace), you get your free Azure Quantum Credits.
+First-time users automatically get **$500 (USD) free Azure Quantum Credits** for use with each participating quantum hardware provider.
+Your free Azure Quantum Credits become available once you [create a new Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 Credits are shared for all workspaces within a single subscription and region.
-That is, you will get free USD 500 Azure Quantum credits for each quantum hardware provider when you create your first Azure Quantum workspace, but the following workspaces you create within the same subscription and region will share the credits grant.
+That is, you will get free $500 (USD) Azure Quantum credits for each quantum hardware provider when you create your first Azure Quantum workspace, but the following workspaces you create within the same subscription and region will share the credits plan.

-The Azure Quantum Credits plan will be free to add to your workspace.
 Once you have consumed all the credits, you will get error messages when submitting new jobs, and you can then upgrade to a new plan to keep using the selected quantum hardware providers.

 > [!NOTE]
-> Please notice that Azure credits are not the same as Azure Quantum Credits.
-When you create a [new Azure account](https://azure.microsoft.com/free/), you get $200 (USD) free Azure Credits to use on Microsoft services.
-You can only use general-purpose Azure Credits with the Microsoft providers.
-3rd-party providers (providers that aren't owned by Microsoft) aren't eligible.
+> Please note that Azure Credits are not the same as Azure Quantum Credits.
+When you create a [new Azure account](https://azure.microsoft.com/free/), you get $200 (USD) free Azure Credits to use on all Azure services.
+You can only use general-purpose Azure Credits with the Microsoft quantum providers - third-party providers (providers that aren't owned by Microsoft) aren't eligible.

 ## How to use Azure Quantum Credits